mikejohanson/azure-mobile-apps-node/README.md

 ## Running Tests

+ensure   trustServerCertificate   is   set   to   true   in   your   sql   server   connection   string   in   the   azureMobile.js   file   in   the   test   directory

 To run the suite of unit and integration tests, execute the following commands in a console window.

     git clone https://github.com/Azure/azure-mobile-apps-node.git